-- We utilized the services of external consultants to assist in the identification and documentation of entity level controls as of December 31, 2023.
-Additionally, in Q1 2024 we have completed a formal COSO mapping document and remediation plans have been drafted where gaps were identified. - We implemented an Audit Committee, Compensation Committee, Nominating and Governance Committee and Board of Directors immediately post-merger.
+- We utilized the services of external consultants to assist in the identification and documentation of entity level controls as of March 31, 2024.
+Additionally, in Q1 2024 we completed a formal COSO mapping document and remediation plans have been drafted where gaps were identified. - We implemented an Audit Committee, Compensation Committee, Nominating and Governance Committee and Board of Directors immediately post-merger.